Edgar-Donk/Electronic-Python/docs/gauge/drawing_gauge_tkinter.rst

 --------------------

-There are about 30 variables required to be initialised, then we can construct the guge.
+There are about 30 variables required to be initialised, then we can construct the gauge.
 Starting from the outer parts and working inwards.
 Make the bezel using pieslices adding 20° to the scale extent, so start 10° less and add 10° at the end.
 Clean up the central area, then add the joining line to two ends.